 “What’s wrong with having a good time now? ”

-“There’s nothing wrong with having a good time, but things change, and sometimes you have to change along with them.”
+“There’s nothing wrong with having a good time, but things change, and sometimes you have to adjust and change along with them.”

 “What?
 I’m still the same old me.”

-“I’ve got more responsibilities now,” Jason said defensively, “but I make time to enjoy life.”
+“I’ve got more responsibilities now,” Jason said defensively, “and I’ll probably end up with more in the future, but I make time to enjoy life.”

 “Shit,” Randy said disbelievingly, “pretty soon you’ll be driving a minivan.”
 He kept staring ahead as the pavement quickly disappeared under them.
 “You know, I’ve been hearing all that straighten up and fly right talk from teachers, principals, and bosses for as long as I can remember.
-You know I don’t sweat that stuff.
-Why worry about getting ahead or any of that, it’s all bullshit anyways.”
+But you know what, I don’t sweat any of that stuff.
+It’s all bullshit anyways.”

 Jason noticed wisps of steam from the front of the car, then a steady vapor rose from underneath the hood and blew over the windshield.
 “Aw, shit.”